Why I Left The Gospel...

 That old nasty thing.

-I feel wounds and years of incorrect scabbing that I know will take time to treat.
+I feel wounds and years of incorrect scabbing that I know

 But it’s a start.